 Darren has been teaching for 15 years now, both privately and as part of undergraduate programs at The Australian Institute of Music, Surry Hills.
-Very experienced at helping students reach their goals., he is available for lessons in: jazz and contemporary piano, organ, improvisation and music theory at his studio in Newport NSW.
+Very experienced at helping students reach their goals, he is available for lessons in: jazz/contemporary piano, jazz organ, improvisation and music theory at his studio in Newport NSW.
+AMEB classical piano and Rockschool graded exams are also offered.

 Lessons over the internet via Skype are now available, featuring an overhead camera view so you can see exactly what Darren is playing.Assistance with HSC preparation is a specialty.